 - Representing a theatre company in a jury trial over claims brought by a former musician;

-- Defending a well-known publishing company in copyright actions involving the use of photographs;
+- Defending a well-known publishing company in copyright infringement actions, including multiple appeals to the Second Circuit;

 - Defending an advertising agency against defamation and related claims brought by former employees; and

-Ms. Bergstrom began her legal career at the firm as a summer associate.
-She is admitted to practice in the New York state courts, as well as the District Courts for the Southern and Eastern Districts of New York and the Courts of Appeals for the Second and Ninth Circuits.
+She began her legal career as a summer associate at the firm, and is admitted to practice in the New York state courts, as well as the District Courts for the Southern and Eastern Districts of New York and the Courts of Appeals for the Second and Ninth Circuits.

 Upcoming Speaking Engagements